apache/cloudstack-docs-rn/source/rnotes.rst

    the `Installation
    Guide <http://cloudstack.apache.org/docs/en-US/index.html>`__.

-#.
-Note
-   ----

-   The following upgrade instructions should be performed regardless of hypervisor type.
+   .. note:: The following upgrade instructions should be performed regardless of hypervisor type.

    #.